Luka Bogavac

-Luka Bogavac (born 20 September 2003) is a Montenegrin college basketball player for the North Carolina Tar Heels of the Atlantic Coast Conference (ACC).
-Prior to UNC, Bogavac played professionally for SC Derby of the ABA League and the Prva A Liga.
-Standing at and weighing 201 lbs, he plays both shooting guard and point guard positions.
+Luka Bogavac (born 20 September 2003) is a Montenegrin college basketball player for the Oklahoma State Cowboys of the Big 12 Conference.
+He previously played for the North Carolina Tar Heels.
+Prior to college, Bogavac played professionally for SC Derby of the ABA League and Prva A Liga.
+Standing at and weighing 215 lbs, he plays both shooting guard and point guard positions.

 Early life and career

 Bogavac grew up with the SIG Strasbourg youth system where his father Nebojša Bogavac was an assistant coach.
 He joined the Mega Basket youth system in May 2021.
 At the 2020–21 Euroleague Basketball Next Generation Tournament, he averaged 14.7 points, 5.3 rebounds, and 2 assists per game.

 Professional career

 On 23 September 2021, Bogavac officially signed his first professional contract with Mega Basket.
 Also, he joined OKK Beograd on a two-way contract for the 2021–22 KLS season.
 Bogavac made his senior debut in the ABA League for Mega Basket on 26 September 2021 in a 101–68 win over SC Derby, making 6 points and a rebound in under 5 minutes of playing time.